My Story

 I, being an undiagnosed neurodivergent child, battled ARFID and OCD with no recognition or support, despite my blatant social rejection and ostracism throughout my school years.

-In totality, I hopscotched between 6 different primary schools and 1 secondary school.
+In totality, I hopscotched between 2 nurseries, 4 or 5 different primary schools (memory is foggy when counting this part of my childhood) and 1 secondary school.
 No teachers ever picked up on or simply disregarded my highly detectable neurodiversity.

 At the time, I lacked understanding of how to make and maintain friendships; a loner.
 I lacked understanding of social cues, analysing those around me and disciplining a conscious effort within myself to figure out the basics of a conversation that wasn't oversharing or about topics my peers were abundantly not interested in.